-Raffles Hospital, officially opened on 16 March 2002, is the second largest private general hospital in Singapore.
-Equipped with the latest in medical technology and offering 23 clinical specialities, the hospital has made news for some of its pioneering surgeries on Siamese twins.
+Jointly owned by Raffles Medical Group and Pidemco Land,1 Raffles Hospital was officially opened on 16 March 2002 as the second largest private general hospital in Singapore.
+The hospital has made news for some of its pioneering surgeries on Siamese twins.

 Description and facilities